 The probability of having a child with Down syndrome can often be predicted prior to giving birth, with a series of screenings and tests conducted by a medical professional.
 About 1 in every 700 pregnancies results in a child with Down syndrome.
 While the actual cause of the creation of the extra chromosome is still unknown, research supports the fact that a mother has a higher chance of having a child with Down syndrome if the delivery occurs after the age of 35.
 However, because younger women are more likely to have babies than older women, most babies with Down syndrome are born to women younger than 35.

 There is no medical cure for Down syndrome, however, children with Down syndrome benefit from early access to medical care and developmental interventions beginning in infancy.
+Beneficial therapies for Down syndrome include physical, occupational, behavioral, and speech therapy.

 Physical Therapy: Physical therapists assisting individuals with Down syndrome increase strength, coordination, and endurance needed to achieve gross motor milestones such as sitting, crawling and walking.
+Down syndrome physical therapy sessions challenge the child in a loving environment, challenging them to achieve new developmental milestones.
+At NAPA Center, we offer both intensive and traditional weekly physical therapy sessions.

 Speech Therapy: Speech delay is common in children with Down syndrome.
 Speech therapists can assist children with Down syndrome with increasing the coordination in their mouth to form words, teach them alternative communication techniques such as sign language to assist and augment with the facilitation of spoken language or use a combination of both approaches.